cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

   with a button to pause everything.
 ```
 1. Pickup a random `chainID` in the myChainsList[index],if the `ChainID`SafetyContractResultStateRoot/time stamp is older than 48 hours of present time, jump to step 2, means a new node; else jump to step 5, means an experinces note. 如果节点安全点时间戳在48小时前，被认为是新节点，需要重新投票。

-2. according to the global time in the base of 5 minutes, hash (time + chain ID), in RelayList[`ChainID`][] find vector distance the closest relays.
-Through that relay, randomly request a chainPeer from database.PeerList[`ChainID`][] for the future state root voting. at this time, if the node is on the same chain, it will be a definitive match.
+2. according to the global time in the base of 5 minutes, hash (time + chain ID) to hash(RelayList[`ChainID`][] )find vector distance the closest relays.
+Through that relay, randomly request a chainPeer from database.myPeerList[`ChainID`][] for the future state root voting.
+// if this relay+peer is disconnected, then go to next shortest on step 2, until 5 minutes passed.

 graphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractJSON)); // when CID is NULL,  - 0 means the relay will request y:= `ChainID`ContractResultStateRoot from the peer via tcp
 if err := !null go to (2);  // how long not_found rejection?
-3tx/block, 5 minutes. block time,
+1 tx/block, 5 minutes. block time,

 3. traverse history contract and states until mutable range.